paps/api-store/store/Instagram Follower Collector/Instagram Follower Collector.md

 Don't forget to click 💾 <span style="color:blue">Save</span> at the bottom of the page!

-For example, 10 profiles scraped per launch, 8 launches per day: you'll have a total of 80 profiles per day.
-We recommend not exceeding these values with this API.
+For example, 10 profiles processed per launch, 8 launches per day: you'll process a total of 80 profiles per day.

 # Limits